York Medical Society

 The York Medical Society is a medical society founded in York, England, in 1832.
-It is located in a Grade II* listed building at 23 Stonegate, York.
+It is located in a Grade II* listed building at 23 Stonegate.

-The first president, Baldwin Wake, addressed the society at its first meeting in March 1832.
-Early meetings were held at the York Dispensary, a house in Market Town, and later in the Board Room at York County Hospital, and then at 9 Ousegate.
-It then met at the De Grey Rooms and then until 1915, it rented rooms at 1 Low Ousegate, when the society moved to the current location of 23 Stonegate, the previous home of Tempest Anderson and his father W.C.
-Anderson.
+The first president, Baldwin Wake, addressed the society at its inaugural meeting in March 1832.
+Early meetings were held at the York Dispensary, a house in Market Town, and later in the board room of York County Hospital, followed by premises at 9 Ousegate.
+The society then met at the De Grey Rooms and, until 1915, rented rooms at 1 Low Ousegate.
+In that year it moved to its current home at 23 Stonegate, previously occupied by Tempest Anderson and his father, W. C. Anderson.